-Economic and Community Systems (ECS) ECS exists to strengthen community-based programming through capacity building of local citizens and the various community partners and collaborators.
-ECS serves as the programming point linking extension capacity of landgrant universities with community partners and key decision makers engaged in community development work.
-ECS uses a cooperative process in which people of the community and government leaders arrive at group decisions and, together, design programs to strengthen the social and economic well-being of our island community.
+(CYFFN) - The CYFFN Unit delivers outreach education programs designed to empower the residents of the island on a myriad of topics and issues.
+With respect to the island community, the unit works to strengthen community-based programming through capacity building of local citizens and the various community partners and collaborators.
+The unit employs a cooperative process in which people of the community and government leaders arrive at group decisions and together design programs to strengthen the social and economic well-being of our island community.

-Families, 4-H, Food and Nutrition (F4HFN) Community programming addresses the need to foster and build strong families, youth and communities which are important to a stronger and resilient island community.
-The Families, 4-H, Food and Nutrition (F4HFN) Program area promotes developing both family and youth potential through educational learning experiences using research based curriculum.
-Base programs are designed to foster healthy learning experiences by addressing topics such as self-protection and management, global understanding, family communication, personal development, understanding diversity and career planning.

-Equally important is how families make dietary choices that contribute to healthy lifestyles.
-This includes the increasing importance of foodborne illnesses and the threats to our local food supply in times of emergency.
-F4HFN helps blend these program areas into a seamless localized content covering diet, health, food safety and helping address value-added opportunities for locally grown fruits and vegetables.
+The unit also carries out several outreach educational programs aimed at fostering and building strong families, youth and communities that are important to a stronger and resilient island community.
+The unit promotes developing both family and youth potential through learning experiences using research based curriculum.
+Base programs are designed to foster healthy learning activities by addressing topics such as self-learning experiences and management, global understanding, family communication, personal development, understanding diversity, and career planning.
+Equally important to the role of CYFFN is how families make dietary choices that contribute to healthy lifestyles.
+This includes educating the citizenry about the causes and prevention of food borne illnesses and the threats to our local food supply in times of emergency.
+CYFFN Extension professionals help blend these program areas into a seamless localized content covering diet, health, food-safety and helping address value-added opportunities for locally grown fruits and vegetables.